hubrix/arcamens/README.md

 about features, advices also automated/manual tests.

-I would like to thank Victor Porton who has supported this project during one year financially when i ran out of money and became jobless.
+I would like to thank Victor Porton who has supported this project during one year financially when i ran out of money and became jobless under the promise of earning 50% of arcamens profit.

 This project only was possible due to Victor Porton financial and specification help.

-The reasons behind arcamens being open sourced are Victor Porton mental stability altogether with his set of ethical and moral rules.
-It influenced a lot my actual financial scenary as well. financial scenary.
+The reasons behind arcamens being open sourced are Victor Porton mental stability regarding future technologies used in arcamens and non professional behavior towards me.
+My financial state influenced such a decision as well.

 Victor actually possesses the domain which i have conceived some years ago www.arcamens.com.
 I'm not sure if he is going to keep a fork of arcamens or just join me in the actual approach.

+Victor Porton demonstrated at some point to have some set of ethical and moral assertions whose acceptance by me was of hard effort.
+Such divergencies in naturity made me take the decision to open source arcamens it was also necessary in order to warrant the authorship of arcamens.